PostHog/posthog.com/contents/handbook/people/team-structure/core-analytics.md

 - Make sure data is correct and reliable
 - Make sure queries are quick
-- Increase the types of queries customers can do in PostHog
+- Increase the types of queries customers can do in PostHog (including frontend changes)

 ## Customer